-8. Computation

-- a.
-If the a/b states there has been no change in the business earnings in the past year, budget projected income from the base period. - b.
+- 8. Computation - a.
+If the a/b states there have been no change in the business earnings in thepast year, budget projected income from the base period. - b.
 If a federal tax return or prior year's quarterly tax statements are not available, use a/b's business records to verify base period gross income.